 Everyone loves to save money and receive a good deal on the items they purchase.
-That phenomenon has given rise to the popularity of outlet malls across America.
-Outlet malls are big business now with over 200 malls spread across the country.
+That phenomenon has given rise to the popularity of the outlet shopping mall across America.
+The outlet shopping mall are big business now with over 200 malls spread across the country.
 That works out to about 300 different merchants operating approximately 13,000 stores.

 I can remember when my mother and I had to drive over two hours from our home to reach an outlet store to rack up cheap clothing from retailers such as Tommy Hilfiger, The Gap, Ralph Lauren, and many others.
 It was an adventure to go to the outlets.
-It was a special trip which turned into a special day for me and my mother.
+An outlet shopping mall was a special trip which turned into a special day for me and my mother.

-Now, there are outlet malls on the outskirts of many large cities around the country.
+Now, there are outlet shopping malls on the outskirts of many large cities around the country.
 Their growth continues to thrive, but sometimes there is more than meets the eye.
-In fact, sometimes the outlet malls are not all that they are cracked up to be.
-Here are a few things that you may want to keep in mind before your next trip.
+In fact, sometimes the outlet shopping mall is not all that they’re cracked up to be.
+You want to get a good rate of return on investment in these deals.
+So, here are a few things that you may want to keep in mind before your next trip.

 Take back control of your finances!